meaneych/TopicModelAlignment_MathematicOptimization_SetBasedMeasuresAgreement/README.md

 - List of k=1...50 topical vectors describing the EMRPC primary care corpus (2011-2015, Ontario, Canada).
 - Jupyter Notebook to optimally align topical vectors using Jaccard coefficient as measure of agreement.
 - Jupyter Notebook to optimally align topical vectors using set-intersection as measure of agreement.
-- Jupyter Notebook to optimally align topical vectors using set-intersection of first-word/token as measure of agreement.
+- Jupyter Notebook to optimally align topical vectors using set-intersection of first-token as measure of agreement.

 # UTOPIAN/EMRPC topic model fits
 Additional details regarding the primary care topic models fit to the UTOPIAN/EMRPC datasets are provided in the folllowing manuscripts: